BaischELia/BaischElia.github.io/README.md

 # Elia Baisch Portfolio
-Willkommen in meinem Portfolio-Repository!
-Hier finden Sie eine Zusammenstellung meiner besten Arbeiten und Projekte aus dem Bereich Medieninformatik.
+Welcome to my portfolio repository!
+Here you will find a compilation of my best work and projects in the field of media informatics.

-## Über mich
+## About me
-Ich bin Elia Baisch, ein Medieinformatiker mit Leidenschaft für UX/UI/Graphic/Visual Design, Web/App Development.
-Mein Ziel ist es, innovative und kreative Lösungen zu entwickeln und meine Fähigkeiten ständig zu erweitern.
+I am Elia Baisch, a media formatter with a passion for UX/UI/Graphic/Visual Design, Web/App Development.
+My goal is to develop innovative and creative solutions and constantly expand my skills.

-Vielen Dank für Ihren Besuch!
+Thank you for your visit!